timsun28/DataSciencePort/README.md

 the team to better understand the results.

-The visualization I made for our project were the Confusion Matrices that are shown in the scrum ticket: Trying different methods and storing results in readable format.
+The visualization I made for our project were the Confusion Matrices that are shown in the scrum ticket: [Trying different methods and storing results in readable format](#trying-different-methods-and-storing-results-in-readable-format).

 ## Data collection
-The data collection part of our project was absent, because we received our data set directly from the project owner.
+The data set we received from our project owner was dumped from their email system.
+All the emails with their responses were stored in a csv format.
+It was delivered to us as 150 different csv files.
+Each file contained all the messages that were manually categorised.

-As part of our data cleaning process we did use an external dataset.
+As part of our data cleaning process an external dataset was used.
-We wanted to see if we would normalize all the Dutch city names into a normalized word: LOCATION
+We wanted to see if we would improve the accuracy of our model if all the Dutch city names were normalized.

-We found a dump of all the cities in the Netherlands in Json format.
+A dump of all the cities in the Netherlands was used in Json format.
-We made this function to retrieve only the city names and replace them with LOCATION in our own dataset.
+This function is used to replace city names with LOCATION in our dataset.

 ```python
 import re